 - Back to camp for dinner and Informal Q&A.

 - Up and out early for a sunrise hike and shoot in Cibecue Canyon and Cibecue Falls.

 - Return to camp mid-morning and have breakfast.

 - Share final takeaways, break camp and say our goodbyes.

 Strenuous Rating: Moderate-Strenuous

 This workshop is designed for the true outdoor photographer.
 In addition to two nights camping in the field, the group will be hiking on unmaintained terrain.
 Some scrambling on rocks.
 Sturdy shoes or hiking boots recommended.
 Our longest hike will be to Cibecue Falls, a 4-1/2 mile round-trip on unmaintained trails with some large boulder scrambling.
 Stream crossings will be frequent, so good water-hiking wear is recommended.

-One night of lodging at the Globe Holiday Inn Express & Suites is included in your workshop fee based on double occupancy.
+One night of lodging at the Copper Hills Inn is included in your workshop fee based on double occupancy.
 Single room supplements are available for an additional fee.
 If you require pre-workshop lodging you must contact the hotel directly to reserve and pay for this separately.

 - 91 days or more prior to the start of the workshop your deposit will be refunded less $100